*Greetings, Delvers!*

 Races

-The playable races in my word range from, but are not limited to: Dragonborns, Dwarves, Elves, Genasai, Gnomes, Goblins, Half-Elves, Half-Orcs, Halflings, Humans, Kenku, Kryth (see below), and Tieflings.
+The playable races in my word range from, but are not limited to: Draconians (Dragonborn), Dwarves, Elves, Genasai, Gnomes, Goblins, Half-Elves, Half-Orcs, Outhiri (Halflings), Humans, Kenku, Kryth (see below), and Tieflings.
 Each listed race has their own variants/traits/abilities.
 Other races, such as the ones listed in Volo's Guide to Monsters, are allowable.
-Keep in mind that a race that is uncommon in a humanocentric society, such as a tiefling, may be looked at with anything from curiosity, to fear, to hatred, etc. In other words, playing a cool race to get cool bennies may come with some offsetting situations.
+Keep in mind that a race that is uncommon in a human-centric society, such as a tiefling, may be looked at with anything from curiosity, to fear, to hatred, etc. In other words, playing a cool race to get cool bennies may come with some offsetting situations.
 Be prepared.
+NOTE: races that are not allowed in my game are: Astral Elves, Eladrin, and Shadar-Kai.

 For example: In Irith, dragons are quite uncommon.
-Dragonborn will be rare and looked upon with fear and derision.
-Anyone playing a dragonborn will encounter this attitude in nearly any civilization they visit.
+Draconians will be rare and looked upon (in many cases) with fear and derision.
+Anyone playing a Draconian will encounter this attitude in nearly any civilization they visit.
 This can also be a problem for anyone utilizing an uncommon race.
-Think of a feared drow trying to walk among men in a predominately human town.
-How long do you think those men will tolerate that drow's presence before a confrontation of some kind ensues?
+Think of a feared Shenuri (dark elf) trying to walk among men in a predominately human town.
+How long do you think those men will tolerate that Shenuri's presence before a confrontation of some kind ensues?

 Some tweaks have been made to individualize things in the world of Irith.
 Some traditional races have new names.